gnepo001/Tkinter2Web_BusinessInvoiceGUI/README.md

 ## Purpose

-This app is intended for a shipping/logistics business to log transaction statements and create an invoice that can be viewed on the web and saved as a PDF
+This app is intended for a shipping/logistics business to log transaction statements and create an invoice that is exported to Json, with the option to view via React on the web.

 ## App Feature Check list